Fifirex/FifiGit/README.md

 * `--help` - The above help menus is shown
 * `--uinfo` - It takes the argument `name` and displays the UserInfo for the respective User.
-* `--rinfo` - It takes 2 arguments, `name` and `REPO` and searches for the repository by that name on the User's account.
+* `--repo` - It takes 2 arguments, `name` and `REPO` and searches for the repository by that name on the User's account.
 If found, it displays the basic information about it.
 * `--list` - It takes the argument `name` and displays the list all the Repositories under the User Account.

+> Note: workings of each flag explained in [this]("time") section.

 > Note: GitHub API restricts repo search results to the first `1000`, there is a warning thrown if `total_count > 1000`, as all the Repos cannot be listed or searched, in case of a huge Repo Base.